devopsdina/ocp-ipi-aws-install/README.md

 **This job still needs to be tested**

-The following secrets set in the repository:
+The following secrets are used in this workflow:
 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY
 - BASEDOMAIN